Explore My City Rome with Guest Blogger Marta Correale

 By far the best times to visit the city, especially with a baby, are the spring and the autumn: in April and May the weather is mild and sunny, except for the occasional shower, and October is famous for its bright sky and pleasant temperatures.
 During those months, you might find yourself reaching our for a light jacket in the evening (and a knitted, cotton cover for the baby) but you will never be threatened by excessive temperatures and you don’t have to worry about your baby overheating.

 If you can, avoid the months of July and August.
 At this time, the weather is unpleasantly hot and the congested urban air becomes heavy and humid.
-Temperatures rise well over 30 degrees and the city is often ill equipped for them: air conditioning is not as widespread as in other parts of Europe and mosquitoes reign supreme!
+Temperatures rise well over 30 degrees and the city is often ill-equipped for them: air conditioning is not as widespread as in other parts of Europe and mosquitoes reign supreme!
 They do not carry illnesses as such, but they are a nuisance and the peculiar breed that infests Rome’s gardens and waters are active both during the day and the night, giving you no rest.
-Babies often develop small allergic reactions to the bites, in the from of big, sore bumps: while nothing to worry about, they are a bothersome for children (and adults, they are really itchy) and they can spoil an evening out.
+Babies often develop small allergic reactions to the bites, in the form of big, sore bumps: while nothing to worry about, they are bothersome for children (and adults, they are really itchy) and they can spoil an evening out.
 They are not usually a problem in different seasons.

 If you visit Rome in the winter, you are likely to find mild temperatures but frequent rain, especially in November and then again in January and February.
-Humidity makes the city feel colder that the temperature showed on the thermometer, so make sure you have layers and warm blankets for the baby and a solid waterproof cover for the pram or buggy.
+Humidity makes the city feel colder than the temperature showed on the thermometer, so make sure you have layers and warm blankets for the baby and a solid waterproof cover for the pram or buggy.

-How to get around /accessibility
+Rome with a Baby: How to get around / accessibility

 Car traffic is very busy pretty much everywhere in town and if driving or counting on the bus to move around you are likely to find yourself stuck in traffic for hours.
 On top of this, buses are often crowded and hardly buggy friendly: most of them have very high steps, impossible to negotiate with wheels, and no space is foreseen for buggies that have, therefore, to be folded.